Data Ingestion Recipe Parsing Workflows

 CSV Bulk Import Automation

-Raw CSV exports from culinary management platforms or distributor portals rarely align perfectly with internal costing databases.
-Missing headers, inconsistent decimal separators, locale-specific number formatting, and unstandardized yield percentages introduce silent calculation errors that compound across thousands of SKUs.
-To mitigate this, the ingestion layer implements a Pydantic-based validation contract that rejects malformed rows before they enter the transformation stage.
+Raw CSV exports rarely align with the internal costing database.
+Missing headers, mixed decimal separators, locale number formatting, and unstandardized yields introduce silent errors that compound across thousands of SKUs.
+The ingestion layer opens with a Pydantic v2 validation contract that rejects malformed rows before they enter the transformation stage.
+Monetary and quantity fields parse through Decimal so no binary-float rounding drift enters at the door.

 from pydantic import BaseModel, Field, field_validator